Getting Over a Painful Breakup and Coping with the Pain

 As anyone who has struggled in the aftermath of a traumatic breakup knows, there is a literal pain that comes with the loss of a relationship: a sharp, palpable pain that most people feel at the point that their lower ribs connect.
 It’s a pulsing, weepy pain that digs into your diaphragm, and takes your breath away.
 It’s a pain that defies distraction, repels food, and throbs even through sleep.

-The pain, the literal, physical pain, is just as real as that of any other injury like a broken arm, or a deep wound requiring stitches.
+The pain, the literal, physical pain, is just as real as that of any other injury like a broken arm, or a deep wound.
 Only this pain is in a place that no physician can touch.
 There is no pill, and no prognosis.
 Just an ache that feels like it will last forever.

 For many broken-hearted people, this physical pain is one of the worst parts of going through a bad break up or divorce.
 For one thing, it scares them.
 They can’t make it go away, so they wonder when it will ever stop, or whether they will ever feel better.

-If you are in this aching, confusing place here are some tips to help you get through it… (Read the rest of this article on Intent.com: How to Get Through The Pain of a Breakup.)
+If you are in this aching, confusing place, read the rest of this article on Intent.com: How to Get Through The Pain of a Breakup for some tips to help you get through it…

 I hope the breakup advice in that article helps you.